 - Refinancing.
 Refinancing high-interest debts reduces your interest rate, meaning more of your money goes towards the principal and the debt will be paid off sooner.

 - Increase your income.
-A part time job, raise, or any other increase to your monthly earnings reduces your debt relative to your income.
+A part-time job, pay raise, or any other increase to your monthly earnings reduces your debt relative to your income.

 - Consolidate.
 If you have debts, consider consolidating to reduce your monthly minimum payment.